 Comments like “What’s the big deal?
 You look great” or “Why don’t you just start eating?” or “Why can’t you just stop eating?” don’t help.

 My input: Again, very true.
 I received comments like this aaaaaall the time and if anything, they pissed me off.
 The only person that never once ushered a remark like this was Phil, and it made me feel heard and like my problems weren’t squashed or belittled.

 Phil’s input: My initial reaction was simple and straight forward – I wanted to understand better.
 And so I listened and helped her get everything off her chest.
 At the time I had no clue about ED’s but I had the sense that there was more to it than just an issue with food.
-I think that really helped me help her better, because I didn’t belittle the topic thinking it only had to do with food and willpower.
+I think that really helped me help her better, because I didn’t belittle the topic only to food.